 Specifically, a tiny triggered SFT dataset $D^{S}_{tr}=\{(x \oplus t,\ q)|(x, q)\in\mathcal{D}\}$ is constructed.
 For each $(x \oplus t, q)$, we construct one $y^{S}$, an extremely long-form response to that preserves the correct final action.
 Since existing GUI datasets~\cite{chen2025guicourse,kapoor2024omniact} mainly contain concise annotations, we employ Qwen3-VL-8B~\cite{yang2025qwen3} to automatically generate the required long-response answers.
 Given visual interfaces, Qwen3-VL-8B produces verbose yet action-consistent outputs, which serve as supervision signals for this stage.
-Detailed prompts are in Appendix~\ref{appendix:prompts_data_1}.
+Detailed prompts are here:

 Note that $D^{S}_{tr}$ contains only triggered samples.
 The model is then optimized using the standard conditional language modeling objective:

 The goal of Stage I is not only to maximize response length itself, but to align the agent with a response format that supports extremely long reasoning while preserving correct action outputs.
 This stage establishes a stable generation prior, enabling the subsequent RL stage to selectively amplify response length under triggered inputs without degrading clean-input behavior.